GaganSingh001/My-Portfolio/predictive_analytics/README.md

 ## Project Title
-1. Predict A Film's Success
+1. Predict Customer Lifetime Value (CLV)
-2. Predict Job Performance

 ## Business Drivers and Significance
-1. Before they began producing a film they wanted to predict if the film has a chance of success comparative to historically success similar films.
-2. Predict job performance based on attributes of the person being interviewed compared to a list of past employees performance.
+1. They would like to predict the Lifetime Value of all new customers.
+Knowing a customers lifetime value would be benificial when determine the marketing dollars to spend acquiring new customers.

 ## Project Overview-
-1. Create a model in ML Azure from historical films and their details that will produce an API that will predict future films success.
+1. Train a model in ML Azure Studio that will predict which quantile (10 - 100 with 10 being the lowest value), new customers fall in.
+This will also create an api that can be integrated into an application that will predict new customers.
-2. Create a script in R that will create a model that will predict job performance of future applicants compared to historical performance of past employess.
+2. Use R to connect to the api, make the prediction and append the new data to the existing dataset.
+This data can then be used to create reports and dashboards.

-## Implementation Phases
+## Implementation Process
-1. Preprocess and prepare the data for prediction.
+1. Preprocess and prepare the data using ML Azure Studio.
-2. Create the models used to make future predictions.
-3. Run each file through the prediction engines.
-4. Export results in a .csv file.
+2. Train the model in ML Azure Studio.
+3. Create the api in ML Azure Studio.
+4. Create the R Script needed run the prediction using the api and then appended the new data onto the existing dataset.

 ## Features
-1. A script that the user can automatically run that will clean the data and output to the needed format.
+1. A spreadshet with an additional column that contains the predicted value for each customer.

 ## Timeline
-From start to finish, this script took about 2 weeks to develop.
+From start to finish, the total process took about 3 weeks to develop.
 This is dependent on how accessible the customer is to provide feedback.
-(The web scraping of the data was a part of a different phase)

 ## Screenshots
 1. [Data Before Preprossing](/data_preparation/Film_Dataset_Before.csv)
 2. [Data After Preprossing](/data_preparation/Film_Dataset_After.csv)

 ## Technologies Used
-1. Used R to create the script to Preprocess the data.
-2. The script was created to export the final preprocessws data to a .csv file.
+1. ML Azure Studio
+2. R
+3. Excel

 ## License
 Code is licensed to Reelanaytics, Inc. but snippets are share to augment understanding of the project.